xxshady/relib/README.md

 #### Returning shallow-clone types

-In order to safely move a type something between host and module we also need to move it's data because everything will be gone after unloading.
+In order to safely move a type between host and module we also need to move it's data because everything will be gone after unloading.
 With deep-clone types like `Vec<T>` it's simple: we just clone the vector with it's data and now we can do anything with it.
 But in case with `&'static str` Clone trait does not clone the data.
 Same with `Rc<T>` and other types that are reference-counting pointers.

 **note:** imagine that `Vec<T>`, `&'static str`, etc. are ABI-stable for these examples.